Detecting long-range dependence for time-varying linear models: Conclusion and future work

-Recent studies have considered LRD models with time-varying long-memory parameter $d(t)$, see for instance \cite{ROUEFF2011813},\cite{Detectinglrdependence}, \cite{ferreira2018estimation}.
-Extra simulations in \cref{s1-tvd} of the online supplement evidence that our proposed testing procedures are still consistent against the alternatives $d(t)>0$ for $t$ in a sub-interval of $[0,1]$.
+Recent studies have considered LRD models with time-varying long-memory parameter $d(t)$, see for instance \cite{Detectinglrdependence} and \cite{ferreira2018estimation}.
+Extra simulations in \cref*{tvd} of the online supplement evidence that our proposed testing procedures are still consistent against the alternatives with time-varying non-negative $d(t)$, i.e., $d(t)>0$ for $t$ in a sub-interval of $[0,1]$.
 The derivation of the theoretical behavior of the test statistics and the bootstrap procedure with time-varying $d(t)$ is left for rewarding future work.
-In this work, we consider the alternative hypotheses $0 < d < 1/2$.
-Recently, \cite{Ioa2021} investigated the limit theory for fractional processes with $d=1/2$.
-The extension of the proposed tests to $d \geq 1/2$ (or $d<0$ for null) (see also \cite{tanaka1999nonstationary}, \cite{wu2006invariance}) is also challenging and meaningful.
+The extension of the proposed tests to $d \geq 1/2$ or $d<0$ for the null hypothesis (see also \cite{wu2006invariance}, \cite{Ioa2021}) is also challenging and meaningful.